Newport Charter Yacht Show’s Chef Competition and more.

 - Black Seabass (locally caught in Rhode Island Sound);

-- and Caviar (a choice of Royal Belgian aquacultured in Belgium or Bowfin/Choupique aquacultured in Louisiana).
+- and Caviar (Royal Belgian aquacultured in Belgium or Bowfin/Choupique aquacultured in Louisiana).

 - 40% on taste,